-Raising the undergraduate English Language Proficiency (ELP) requirement for the TOEFL and IELTS1 is critical to support the academic success of applicants for whom English is a second language.
+Raising the undergraduate English Language Proficiency (ELP) requirement for the TOEFL and IELTS1 is critical to support the academic success of applicants for whom English is an additional language.
 Changes to these requirements began to be actively discussed in 2015.
 At that time concerns were raised as to the whether the existing minimum thresholds were sufficient to ensure student success.
 It was also noted that the ELP requirements at the University of Alberta were lower than all our comparator institutions in the U15.
 Preliminary research conducted within the Faculty of Arts by Stuart Landon (June 2015) observed that there was a positive correlation between IELTS scores and academic performance.
-Due to this interest and early research the Office of the Registrar conducted research on all direct entry undergraduate programs and Business.
-The findings of that research supported the proposed changes to the minimum thresholds for IELTS and TOEFL.
+Due to this interest and early research the Office of the Registrar conducted research more broadly and found good support for the proposed changes to the minimum thresholds for IELTS and TOEFL.